-- The removal of restrictions on ownership and control of Canadian satellite carriers effected through changes to the Telecommunications Act.
+- 2013: to expand the scope to include BSS; implement the first‑come, first‑served (FCFS) licensing process; and reflect the removal of restrictions on ownership and control of Canadian satellite carriers effected though the changes to the Telecommunications Act.

-This policy framework deals with FSS and BSS satellites, which use spectrum for fixed and broadcasting satellite services allocated in the International Telecommunication Union's (ITU) Radio Regulations and in the Canadian Table of Frequency Allocations.
-This policy framework does not apply to mobile satellite services, except to the extent that these Canadian networks use FSS spectrum to support the provision of mobile satellite services.Footnote1 As the provision of telecommunications and broadcasting services in Canada is subject to the Telecommunications Act and the Broadcasting Act, satellite operators could also be subject to regulation by the Canadian Radio‑television and Telecommunications Commission (CRTC).
+This policy framework addresses the licensing of spectrum allocated to FSS and BSS in the International Telecommunication Union's (ITU) Radio Regulations and in the Canadian Table of Frequency Allocations and used by geostationary orbit satellites (GSO) and non‑geostationary satellite orbit (NGSO) systems.
+This policy framework does not apply to mobile satellite services (MSS), except to the extent that Canadian networks use FSS spectrum to support the provision of mobile satellite services.Footnote 1 As the provision of telecommunications and broadcasting services in Canada is subject to the Telecommunications Act and the Broadcasting Act, satellite operators could also be subject to regulation by the Canadian Radio‑television and Telecommunications Commission (CRTC).

-The Canadian Table of Frequency Allocations 9 kHz to 275 GHz (2009 edition) allocates many bands of spectrum for fixed and broadcasting satellite services.
+The Canadian Table of Frequency Allocations (2015 edition) allocates many bands of spectrum for fixed and broadcasting satellite services.
 Specific requirements for different bands or services may be established in the future.
-Until such time as these service rules are in place, Industry Canada requires that applications for commercial use of FSS and BSS satellite spectrum request entire sub‑bands, as identified in Annex A. If the sub‑band is not identified in Annex A, applications requesting only part of the bands identified in the Canadian Table of Frequency Allocations will be assessed on a case‑by‑case basis.
+Until such time as these service rules are in place, ISED requires that applications for commercial use of FSS and BSS satellite spectrum request entire sub‑bands, as identified in annex A. If the sub‑band is not identified in annex A, applications requesting only part of the bands identified in the Canadian Table of Frequency Allocations will be assessed on a case‑by‑case basis.

 Requests to use spectrum that is limited to use only by the Government of Canada must be supported by the Department of National Defence.